seydimomogueye/advanced-js-concept-notes/Master The Coding Interview - Data Structure + Algorithms/Big O.md

 // O(3 + 4n) => O(4(1+n))
 ```

-- What is the difference between big oh, big omega and big theta notations?
+- What is the difference between big O, big omega and big theta notations?

 ```
 Let 𝑓,𝑔 be two arbitrary functions.